-The issue of reopening is sensitive and contentious, with residents in most Zencities debating the prospect of reopening.
+The issue of reopening is sensitive and contentious, with residents in most Zencity partner communities debating the prospect of reopening.
 This discussion is happening in states where the process of reopening has begun and where it has not yet been raised by officials.

 Zencity analyzed 533,981 interactions in 19 cities in Texas and Georgia over the period of April 12-25.
-Texas and Georgia, being the states where the discourse about reopening is the most advanced and where reopening is actually being implemented, have a lot to teach about how this conversation plays out in terms of the main concerns and areas of confusion.
+Texas and Georgia—as states where the discourse about reopening is the most advanced and where reopening is actually being implemented—have a lot to teach about how this conversation plays out in terms of the main concerns and areas of confusion.

 Mayors play a vital role in the reopening conversation

-Overall, the discourse on reopening in Texas and Georgia constituted a small share of the overall discourse on Coronavirus during this time period (6%).
+Overall, the discourse on reopening in Texas and Georgia constituted a small share of the overall discourse on COVID-19 during this time period (6%).

 With the decisions currently being made on a state-wide basis, it is still unclear for many residents if and how they will be adopted and implemented on a county and city basis, meaning the discussion on reopening is more theoretical.
 This explains the low discourse volume.

-However, in cities where mayors spoke out about the governor’s orders, the issue accounted for a higher share of the discourse, and gained traction following the Mayors’ posts on this issue.
-In these cities discourse on reopening reaches about 14% of coronavirus-related discourse, compared to only 3% in cities where the mayors did not post about reopening.
+However, in cities where mayors spoke out about the governor’s orders, the issue accounted for a higher share of the discourse, and gained traction following these mayors posts on this issue.
+In these cities, discourse on reopening reached about 14% of COVID-19-related discourse, compared to only 3% in cities where the mayors did not post about reopening.